kubernetes-sigs/gateway-api/geps/gep-724/index.md

 ## Rationale

 #### 1. Remove Complexity While it is Still Possible
-A goal of v1alpha2 is to make any breaking changes we think we'll need to for the lifetime of the API.
+A goal of v1alpha2 is to make any breaking changes we think we'll need for the lifetime of the API.
 After this release, we plan to provide a fully convertible, and hopefully also fully backwards compatible, API.
 If we really do need more advanced functionality in the future, it will be fairly